Shia LaBeouf Anti-Trump Livestream Feed Cut After Gunshots Reportedly Erupt

 — scarlett (@scarlettgoneraw) February 23, 2017

 Unfortunately for Shia, despite his “He Will Not Divide Us” mantra, it appears that there is some division among Americans with regard to the anti-Trump protest.
-Just days into its relocated to the West, Shia LaBeouf took to Twitter to announce that violence had doomed another anti-Trump livestream location.
+Just days into its relocation to the West, Shia LaBeouf took to Twitter to announce that violence had doomed another anti-Trump livestream location.

 We have taken the stream down after shots were reported in the area.
 The safety of everybody participating in our project is paramount.